Crypt-Language/Crypt/README.md

   - [ ] IRCompiler
   - [ ] IR to JVM Bytecode Compiler

-_I Recommend not downloading source code as the compiler is incomplete and is subject to many changes._
+_I Recommend not downloading source code as the compiler is incomplete and is subject to many changes.
+But, if you wish to try what has been done so far... go right ahead :)_

+### Running
+ - clone repo
+ - build `mvn build`
+ - run the main function in `Crypt.java` to open REPL.
+ - Type in expressions (that's all that has been done so far.. statements coming soon!)

 ### Community
 Have some ideas for Crypt features?
 Maybe you have a couple questions to ask about Crypt (or related)?
 If you do, don't hesitate to ask at the community chat room below.